MCetCF/anglais/anglais/navajosmieux.md

   https://www.cia.gov/news-information/featured-story-archive/2008-featured-story-archive/navajo-code-talkers/)
 - A phonetic alphabet table, to spell word that aren't in the Navajo language nor the precedent dictionary;

+	  So we start talking about different things, animals, sea creatures, birds, eagles, hawks, and all those domestic animals.
+Why don’t we use those names of different animals—from A to Z. So A, we took a red ant that we live with all the time.
+B we took a bear, Yogi the Bear, C a Cat, D a Dog, E an Elk, F, Fox, G, a goat and so on down the line.—Chester Nez, Navajo Code Talker, National Museum of the American Indian interview, 2004

+  Navajo Code Talkers memorized 17 pages of code during their training.

+	  Carl Gorman joined the United States Marine Corps in 1942 when he learned they were recruiting Navajos.
+He went through all of the difficult training and was one of the original 29 Navajos who were given the secret mission of developing the Navajo code.
+Carl answered one of his officers who had asked why Navajos were able to memorize the complex code so quickly:

+	  “For us, everything is memory, it’s part of our heritage.
+We have no written language.
+	  Our songs, our prayers, our stories, they’re all handed down from grandfather to father to children—and we listen, we hear, we learn to remember everything.
+It’s part of our training.”
+(Power of a Navajo: Carl Gorman, the Man and His Life, by Henry and Georgia Greenberg,1996)

 ### Advantage and inconvenient of the code